MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Theming

-In WebView2, you can customize the color theme as auto (system), light, or dark.
+In WebView2, you can customize the color theme as system, light, or dark.

 ##### [C#](#tab/c-sharp)